min2ha/ukwa-site/content/target/24901/index.en.md

   "start_date": "2017-06-10T18:00:00Z"
 }

-# Bobby Smith on Twitter (@bobbysmth2765) on Twitter (Give me Back Elmo Party in the candidate in the constituency of Witney in the 2015 UK General Election & in the constituency of Maidenhead in the 2017 UK General Election)

 Bobby Elmo Smith was an independent candidate in the constituency of Maidenhead in the 2017 General Election.
 He Got 3 votes.